The facts: What you need to know about global hunger

 If women and men had equal agricultural resources, female farmers could lift as many as 150 million people out of hunger.

-Mercy Corps' approach to hunger
+Our holistic approach to hunger

 We support overall health: We teach nutrition and hygiene, help new mothers properly care for infant and child needs, and improve access to clean drinking water and sanitation, so people can avoid disease and benefit fully from the food they eat.